espocrm/documentation/docs/development/metadata/entity-defs.md

 A foreign link name.

-Parameters for specific types a listed below.
+Parameters for specific types are listed below.

 ### noJoin